-Pursuant to 49 CFR 26.86, when the Certifying Partner denies a request or a NAICS code by a firm that is not currently certified, the denying Certifying Partner will provide the firm a written explanation of the reasons for the denial, specifically referencing the evidence in the record that supports each reason.
+Pursuant to 49 CFR 26.86, when the Certifying Partner denies a request by a firm that is not currently certified, the denying Certifying Partner will provide the firm a written explanation of the reasons for the denial, specifically referencing the evidence in the record that supports each reason.
 The Certifying Partner will enter the denial into the USDOT's Office of Civil Rights' Ineligibility online database.

 All documents and other information on which the denial is based will be made available to the applicant firm upon request.
-When a firm is denied certification or a NAICS code, it is required to wait 12 months before it may reapply for DBE certification with the MRCC Certifying Partner of record (agency of record).
-The time period for reapplication begins to run on the date the explanation for denial of certification or NAICS code is mailed to the applicant firm.
+When a firm is denied certification, it is required to wait 12 months before it may reapply for DBE certification with the MRCC Certifying Partner of record (agency of record).
+The time period for reapplication begins to run on the date the explanation for denial of certification is mailed to the applicant firm.

-When the Certifying Partner notifies a firm that its initial application for certification or a NAICS code is denied, the applicant firm must appeal the decision directly to the U.S. Department of Transportation within 90 days of the date of the final decision at:
+When the Certifying Partner notifies a firm that its initial application for certification is denied, the applicant firm must appeal the decision directly to the U.S. Department of Transportation within 90 days of the date of the final decision at:

-U.S. Department of Transportation Office of Civil Rights 1200 New Jersey Avenue, S.E., W-76-101 Washington D.C.
-20590
+U.S. Department of Transportation Office of the Secretary Departmental Office of Civil Rights (S-30) 1200 New Jersey Avenue, S.E.
+Suite W78-101 Washington, DC 20590-0001